Calendar (New Style) Act 1750: Passage through Parliament

-Title of the Act
+Title of the act

-The title of the Act is: An Act for regulating the Commencement of the Year, and for correcting the Calendar now in Use.
+The title of the act is: An Act for regulating the Commencement of the Year, and for correcting the Calendar now in Use.

-It was not the practice in the 18th century to give short titles to Acts of Parliament.
-The old long titles had proved increasingly inconvenient, and it became the custom to refer to Acts by informal popular names.
+It was not the practice in the 18th century to give short titles to acts of Parliament.
+The old long titles had proved increasingly inconvenient, and it became the custom to refer to acts by informal popular names.
 The Short Titles Act 1896 retrospectively gave short titles to old statutes that had not been repealed.
-In particular, the 1896 Act conferred the short title Calendar (New Style) Act 1750 on this Act.
+In particular, the 1896 act conferred the short title Calendar (New Style) Act 1750 on this act.

-Date of the Act
+Date of the act

-It may seem strange to modern readers that the Calendar (New Style) Act has the date of 1750 when Royal Assent was given on 22 May 1751.
-The reason is that, before the Acts of Parliament (Commencement) Act 1793, the date on which a Bill became law was the first day of the Parliamentary Session in which it was passed, unless the Act contained a provision to the contrary.
+It may seem strange to modern readers that the Calendar (New Style) Act has the date of 1750 when royal assent was given on 22 May 1751.
+The reason is that, before the Acts of Parliament (Commencement) Act 1793 (33 Geo.
+3. c.
+13), the date on which a bill became law was the first day of the parliamentary session in which it was passed, unless the act contained a provision to the contrary.